ChordPro/chordpro/docs/content/ChordPro-Reference-RelNotes.md

 * (Wx, MSWindows only) Use Edge for WebView (PDF view).
 Requires custom wxWidgets build.
 * Change handling of NC (issue #441).
 * Fix invalid font names for Courier/Mono Italic (should be Oblique).

-### Social and support

-[User community](https://groups.io/g/ChordPro) for feedback and help.
-Please use the [issue tracker](https://github.com/ChordPro/chordpro/issues) for bugs reports.

 ## 6.060